tvthatsme/tvernon.tech/src/posts/07-09-2018-four-web-development-podcasts.md

 ## [Syntax](https://syntax.fm/)

-_Wes Bos and Scott Tolinski are two full stack web developers who like to break down complex topics and make them easy to understand._
+_From the authors: "Wes Bos and Scott Tolinski are two full stack web developers who like to break down complex topics and make them easy to understand."_

 These guys are great and so professional.
 While other podcasts frequently have audio issues or the hosts sometimes ramble, Scott and Wes author training video courses for a living.
 They each have a great setup for cohosting a podcast with plenty of helpful content.
 The content of Syntax is pretty broad and covers both frontend and backend concepts with Javascript and React being some of the favorite topics of discussion.
 As developers who create learning materials for other developers, they have a lot of good insight about marketing/influencing/exposure and have played a part in me creating this blog to begin with.
 Scott and Wes tailor their content to be understandable for beginners and upwards so you may find it rather basic at sometimes, but there is always enough meat served up for the more experienced.
 Make sure to check out their websites [Level Up Tutorials](https://www.leveluptutorials.com/) and [wesbos.com](https://wesbos.com/) for even more great learning!

 ## [The React Podcast](https://changelog.com/reactpodcast)

-_Interviews and news about React hosted by Michael Jackson.
-The React Podcast covers everything React.js and is hosted by Michael Jackson, the founder of React Training and co-author of React Router._
+_From the authors: "Interviews and news about React hosted by Michael Jackson.
+The React Podcast covers everything React.js and is hosted by Michael Jackson, the founder of React Training and co-author of React Router."_

 The React Podcast, like it's name might suggest, is the podcast to listen to for all things React.
 It is the best React-focused podcast that I've been able to find to-date and has the best guests, many of which are from the React core team.
 The host, Michael Jackson, runs training workshops on React and thus is a knowledgable host on the topic.
 I started to list out the notable guests that have been on the podcast thus far but then realized that it would be hard to leave any out.
 The podcast started at the beginning of 2018 and hasn't been running very long.
 Here's hoping that Michael keeps this going and make sure to tune in!

 ## [React Round Up](https://devchat.tv/react-round-up)

-_A weekly discussion among React developers_
+_From the authors: "A weekly discussion among React developers"_

 [Devchat.tv](https://devchat.tv/) produces a host of different podcasts relating to many popular languages and frameworks.
 The React Round Up podcast is a new listing for them (with only 18 shows at the time of this writing) but so far the shows have been pretty solid.
 If you listen to [Javascript Jabber](https://devchat.tv/js-jabber) you might notice some carryover or duplicate content from that one.
 I guess this is understandable as React is a subset of Javascript, but I'd rather have unique content on each podcast.
 That being said, host Charles Max Wood has interesting guests on the podcast such as Jared Palmer, Nikolas Burk, and Kent C. Dodds.
 Definitely worth a listen!

 ## [React Native Radio](https://devchat.tv/react-native-radio)

-_React Native Radio Podcast_
+_From the authors: "React Native Radio Podcast"_

 While not purely focused on React, the React Native Radio Podcast does have a lot of content that ties over well into the world of React.
 Additionally, as a React developer, I am always interested to hear the challenges being tackled in the mobile world.
 If I ever start working on a mobile application, this podcast will have prepared me well for many approaches to common problems.
 There is also some good React, GraphQL, and tooling content scattered across this podcast.
 [Nader Dabit](http://www.naderdabit.me) is the main host on the show and they are about to hit their 100th episode soon.
 Lots of quality content to go through.